fchampalimaud/cf.bonsai/docs/workflows/HarpExamples/BehaviorBoard/ServoMotorToggle/ServoMotorToggle.md

 5. Sets the maximum position of the servo motor when 'S' is pressed.*
 6. Ensures that command messages are sent only when the device is ready.

-*The angular position of servo motors is typically defined by the pulse width time of a pwm signal.
+*The angular position of servo motors is typically defined by the pulse width time of a PWM signal.
 This value typically ranges from 1000us (minimum) and 2000us (maximum).

 ## Requirements
 This example requires the folowing Bonsai packages: